 The small business website for "$19,550"

 What could a small business website possibly have that would

-justify cost $9,550?
+justify cost $19,550 (and that doesn't even include any marketing!)?
 The answer is simple - customization.
-Lots and lots of unnecessary customization, and probably a proprietary content management system (custom CMS), so that not only did you just dump almost 10 grand on a website, but because the whole website platform is custom coded from the bottom up, you are locked in with the same web development company in eternal bliss forever and ever, in sickness and in health (unless of course, you’re lucky enough to find some rogue developer willing to sift through your 100,000 website files for a good price).
+Lots and lots of unnecessary customization, and probably a proprietary content management system (custom CMS), so that not only did you just dump almost 20 grand on a website, but because the whole website platform is custom coded from the bottom up, you are locked in with the same web development company in eternal bliss forever and ever, in sickness and in health (unless of course, you’re lucky enough to find some rogue developer willing to sift through your 100,000 website files for a good price).